 If eclecticism could be quantified by any type of meter, Hampton’s work would be off the charts, an attribute he embraces.
 His works span the range of many art types, including realism, surrealism, impressionism, cubism, abstract expressionism and in the last few years, sculpture.
 Hampton refuses to follow the widely-accepted academic norm of steady progression in one flavor and would rather, as he puts it, “speak many languages through my art and persue a multi-faceted approach.”
 In 2009, Hampton began working in 3d, producing sculptures for “Feather & Brush” in various materials, including wood, steel, plastic and fabric.
 In 2010 he created a lifesized “Yeti” sculpture which won first place at KIBI and sold one day later.
 In 2011, he created 20 realistic, mini-house sculptures in ceramic for his “House Works” show.

-Commission buyers include Eli Lilly & Company, Community Hospitals of Indianapolis, ICCHI, Arc Rehab, Dale Hughes Interiors, American Art Resources (Houston), Art by Design, Dolphin Bay Hotel and many private buyers.
+Commission buyers include Eli Lilly & Company, Community Hospitals of Indianapolis, ICCHI, Arc Rehab, Freddie Mac (Washington DC), Artists Circle (Maryland), American Art Resources (Houston), Art by Design, Dolphin Bay Hotel and many private buyers.